 - Access any onion link with Tor: You can access all .onion links with Tor.
 The Tor network encrypts the traffic between you and the onion domain.
 Don’t worry about SSL certificates.

-- Use common sense: Tor and a reliable VPN will protect your anonymity and your data, but you still have to watch out for scams.
+- Use common sense: Tor and a reliable VPN will protect your identity and your data, but you still have to watch out for scams.
 If you want to pay for something on the dark web, always use a protected email address and cryptocurrency.